collective/collective.recipe.backup/README.rst

     Defaults to ``var/blobstoragesnapshots`` inside the buildout
     directory.

+``blobziplocation``
+    Directory where the blob storage zipbackups will be created.
+    Defaults to ``var/blobstoragezips`` inside the buildout
+    directory.

 ``datafs``
     In case the ``Data.fs`` isn't in the default ``var/filestorage/Data.fs`` location, this option can overwrite it.